Homemade Naan Recipe – Soft, Fluffy Indian Flatbread

 Prepare the Dough

 Next, place the flour and salt in a large mixing bowl.
-Afterward, add yogurt, milk, oil, and the activated yeast mixture.
+Afterwards, add yoghurt, milk, oil, and the activated yeast mixture.

 Proof the Dough